 The most famous dish you can eat at this restaurant is Yanyali meatball.
 This meatball is served with barbecued eggplants and it is definitely recommended.
 But of course the menu is not limited to this.
 You can find 100 different dishes from Ottoman and Turkish kitchen at Yanyali Fehmi Lokantasi and the restaurant is open for lunch and dinner.

 Yanyali Fehmi Lokantasi is located in Kadikoy, the most popular tourist area on the Asian side of Istanbul.
 You can get here by public ferry from Eminonu or Karakoy in 20 minutes.

 Kadikoy is home to traditional restaurants such as Yanyali Fehmi and Ciya Kebap, as well as historical dessert shops such as Balyan.
 The district is also among the best shopping places in Istanbul.

 Pidesun is located in Moda, one of the most popular spots in Kadikoy.
 Stewed dishes that you can find at traditional local restaurants can’t be found at Pidesun.
 However, as Pidesun is the best restaurant to eat pide (a Turkish flat bread commonly referred to as Turkish Pizza) and manti (tiny lamb-stuffed dumplings topped with tomato and yogurt sauce) in Istanbul, you won’t feel the absence of such dishes.

 Pidesun represents the dishes of Turkish cuisine made from dough and is one of the most visited places in Istanbul by street food tours.
 In addition, the Moda neighborhood in which Pidesun is located hosts the best boutique coffee shops in Istanbul.

-Best Local Restaurants in Istanbul by Serhat Engul
+Best Local Restaurants in Istanbul for 2024 by Serhat Engul